-- PFRS 7, Financial instruments: Disclosures - Offsetting Financial Assets and Financial Liabilities, will become effective for annual periods beginning on or after January 1, 2013.
+- Amendments to PFRS 7, "Financial instruments: Disclosures - Offsetting Financial Assets and Financial Liabilities"

 These amendments require an entity to disclose information about rights of set-off and related arrangements (such as collateral agreements).
-The new disclosures are required for all recognized financial instruments that are set off in accordance with PAS

-32. These disclosures also apply to recognized financial instruments that are subject to an enforceable master netting arrangement or 'similar agreement,' irrespective of whether they are set-off in accordance with PAS 32.
+The new disclosures are required for all recognized financial instruments that are set off in accordance with PAS 32, "Financial Instruments: Presentation".
+These disclosures also apply to recognized financial instruments that are subject to an enforceable master netting arrangement or similar agreement, irrespective of whether they are set-off in accordance with PAS 32.
 The amendments require entities to disclose, in a tabular format unless another format is more appropriate, the following minimum quantitative information.
 This is presented separately for financial assets and financial liabilities recognized at the end of the reporting period:

-- (a) The gross amounts of those recognized financial assets and recognized financial liabilities; - (b) The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the statement of financial position; - (c) The net amounts presented in the statement of financial position; - (d) The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
+- a) The gross amounts of those recognized financial assets and recognized financial liabilities; - b) The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the consolidated balance sheet; - c) The net amounts presented in the consolidated balance sheet; - d) The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
 Amounts related to recognized financial instruments that do not meet some or all of the offsetting criteria in PAS 32; and - ii.
-Amounts related to financial collateral (including cash collateral); and - (e) The net amount after deducting the amounts in (d) from the amounts in (c) above.
+Amounts related to financial collateral (including cash collateral); and - e) The net amount after deducting the amounts in (d) from the amounts in (c) above.